 Option 4: Buy a power bank with a Micro SD Card reader.

-There is actually a better version of pocket Wi-Fi that has a Micro SD card inside.
+There is actually a better version of pocket Wi-Fi with a Micro SD card inside.
 It does not only give your iPhone an extension for media storage, but it is also can charge the battery of your iPhone.
 It is called the RAVPower File hub.

-RAVPower should cost more than most of the rest of the devices I’ll mention here because it has many useful functions, especially when traveling most of the time.
+RAVPower should cost more than most of the other devices I’ll mention here because it has many useful functions, especially when traveling most of the time.
 RAVPower Filehub combines a wireless router, card reader, power bank, file manager, and Ethernet Adapter.

 It even has a USB port where you can connect your hard drive to backup your iPhone directly to your external hard drive.
 What’s more impressive?
 You can do it wirelessly!